-For a lot of businessmen, travel is a constant and bringing a safety razor may not be a good option because of the time constraints.
-While a cartridge razor may be a source of a lot of irritation and razor burn.
+For a lot of people in business, travel is a constant, and bringing a safety razor may not be a good option because of the time constraints, while a cartridge razor may be a source of a lot of irritation and razor burn.

-One good option for those with tight schedules would be a travel electric razor that is compact and still cuts decently close.
+One excellent option for those with tight schedules would be an electric travel razor that is compact and still cuts decently close.

 Let me introduce the MobileShave M90 from Braun.
-It’s their signature lineup for frequent flyers who are simply too busy to wet shave.
+It’s their signature lineup for frequent flyers who are just too busy to wet shave.

-Is this compact shaver a good alternative to the likes of the Braun Series 7 or 9?
+Is this compact shaver an excellent alternative to the likes of the Braun Series 7 or 9?
 We will find out in this review.

 - SmartFoil shaving head does a decent job at cutting facial hair that grows all over the place